 The simulation model consisted of smaller models of the system’s elements.
-This approach allowed engineers to monitor how the working process of a particular component might affect other elements.
+This modular approach allowed engineers to see how the work of a particular operation might affect other elements.

-Because of the model’s complexity, AnyLogic multimethod approach (a mix of agent-based, system dynamic, and discrete event modeling) was applied.
+Because of the model’s complexity, the AnyLogic multimethod approach (a mix of agent-based, system dynamic, and discrete event modeling) was applied.
 The system acted as a liquid carrier, and the lag in one component might lead to lags in other ones.
-AnyLogic fluid library was used to capture these lags, including in cases of emergency.
+The AnyLogic fluid library was used to capture these lags, including for emergency situations.

-AnyLogic was seamlessly integrated with external data sources, which allowed modelers to use any types of files to input the data into the model.
-To manage additional calculations and make the model more realistic, external Java libraries were incorporated.
+AnyLogic was seamlessly integrated with external data sources, allowing modelers to use any type of files to input the data into the model.
+To manage additional calculations, and make the model more realistic, external Java libraries were incorporated.
 The model’s input data included:

 - Operational data - infrastructure, layouts, configurations of system’s components, seasonality, etc.

 The model consisted of oil wells that acted as individual agents.
 Each well had a particular behavior and was connected with pipes and other flowchart components.
 It was easy to add and adjust components in the model if needed.